How to Multiply a Missional Community

 What else do you think is important to consider when it comes to multiplying a group?

-4 replies on “How to Multiply a Missional Community”
+4 responses to “How to Multiply a Missional Community”

 I am thinking along geographical lines, network-of-relationships, common interest lines, workplace, etc. I recognize the need to focus, as well as the danger of making an exclusive mission which does not account for folks that need the Gospel but would not fit into the MC’s mission.